B95 (red knot): Migration

-Recognition
+Legacy

 B95 has become symbolic in efforts to conserve shorebirds.

 Writer Phillip Hoose, who worked as a conservationist for many years, tracked B95's movements throughout three years and wrote about him in his book Moonbird: A Year on the Wind with the Great Survivor B95 (2012, ISBN 978-0-374-30468-3).
 The book received an honor in the Robert F. Sibert Award, and was a finalist in the YALSA Award for Excellence in Nonfiction.

 There is a statue of B95 in Mispillion Harbor on Delaware Bay.
 The city of Río Grande in Tierra del Fuego is said to have proclaimed B95 its "natural ambassador".